BONNER COUNTY BOATING REGULATIONS

 - Within 10 days for accidents involving only property damage.

-DISTANCES FOR NO WAKE ZONES:
+NO WAKE ZONES:

 DISTANCES FOR NO WAKE ZONES: (see detailed No Wake Zones for specific waterways requirements)

-AGE REQUIREMENT FOR MOTORBOATS:
+AGE REQUIREMENT FOR MOTORBOATS: including personal watercraft (PWC)

 - It shall be unlawful to operate, or to allow the operation of a motor-driven watercraft by a person under the age of ten (10) except under direct adult supervision.